• Skip to primary navigation

 • Whole Wheat Pastry Flour– This is my preferred whole wheat flour for cakes, cookies, etc. It is a lower protein flour, that will still give your bake a nice tender texture.
 If you have not tried it, I highly recommend it.

 • Baking Powder– This will help the batter to rise.
-Otherwise it will be a thick mess.
+Otherwise, it will be a thick mess.

 • Salt– It only takes a touch, but do not leave it out.

-• Buttermilk- The cobbler is a very thin batter, so you have almost equal parts buttermilk to flour.
+• Buttermilk- The cobbler is a very thin batter, so you have almost equal parts of buttermilk to flour.
 Don't worry though, it thickens up beautifully in the oven.

 • Butter– Always butter.
-Well, unless you are dairy-free, then you can always use a dairy-free of vegan butter.
+Well, unless you are dairy-free, then you can always use a dairy-free vegan butter.

 • Vanilla- It only takes a little bit, but as with most baked goods, it is pretty essential.